 You need to collect all the generated knowledge about the application and its specifics.
 You need to transfer this knowledge to the support team.

 You may need to create documentation, specific capabilities to administrate the service and so on.

 If that is the case, you do need to identify such requirements early on.

-Also, think about hand-off process at the beginning of the project.
+Also, think about the hand-off process at the beginning of the project.

 Software Development Life Cycle and Project Management Approaches

-Software Development Life Cycle in Project Management is a structure of a project.
+Software Development Life Cycle in Project Management is the structure of a project.